tomjoht/documenting-apis/_docs/Exploring Other APIs/docapis_klout_example.md

 http://api.klout.com/v2/identity.json/twitter?screenName=tomjohnson&amp;key={your api key}
 ```

+{: .note}
-{{note}}In place of `{your api key}`, insert your own API key.
+In place of `{your api key}`, insert your own API key.
 (I initially displayed mine here only to find that bots grabbed it and made thousands of requests, which ended up disabling my API key.)" %}

 My Klout ID is `1134760`.